aptech/docs/docs/CR-nextnnextnevn.rst

     :param n0: the length of a vector or the number of rows or columns in a matrix.
     :type n0: scalar

-    :returns: n (*scalar*), the next allowable size for the given dimension for computing an FFT or RFFT. :math:`n > n0`.
+    :return n: the next allowable size for the given dimension for computing an FFT or RFFT. :math:`n > n0`.

+    :type n: scalar

 Remarks
 -------